github/docs/content/codespaces/developing-in-a-codespace/deleting-a-codespace.md

 {% endwebui %}

-{% note %}
+> [!NOTE]

-**Note**: You may have prebuild codespaces that are consuming additional storage which are not displayed on this dashboard.
+> You may have prebuild codespaces that are consuming additional storage which are not displayed on this dashboard.
 To delete them, follow the steps for “[Deleting a prebuild configuration](/codespaces/prebuilding-your-codespaces/managing-prebuilds#deleting-a-prebuild-configuration).”

-{% endnote %}

 {% vscode %}